Big, bigger, Phuket

 The best beaches in Phuket

-Below, we’ll take a closer look at the most popular beaches.
+Below, we’ll take a closer look at the most popular beaches (and what we think are some of the best beaches in Phuket).

 What makes them different?
 Are they ideal for swimming?
 Where’s the best place to stay?
 And which nearby spots are worth a day trip?